eordanis/CSE687/README.md

 ### Phase 2:
 The program runs as a single process that will take input text files and will ultimately produce a single output file that contains a list of words and their associated counts in the originating input files.
 This phase of the application takes in the map and reduce dll files and utilizes their functions.
-There are five required arguments: input path, temp path, output path, math.dll path and reduce.dll path.
+There are five required arguments: input path, temp path, output path, mapDLL.dll path and reduce.dll path.
 Input path is the directory where input text files are stored.
 The temp path is the path where the intermediary temporary .dat files are stored.
 These files contain the initial token/key work mapping.
 These temporary files are date/timestamped.
 Example behavior: (word,1).
 The output path is the path where the sorted and reduced intermediaary file results are stored.
 These output files are date/timestamped.
 Example behavior: (word,1)(second,1)(word,1) ->  (second,1)(word,2)
-The mapDll path is the path where the map.dll file can be found.
+The mapDLL path is the path where the mapDLL.dll file can be found.
 The reduceDll path is the path where the reduce.dll file can be found.

 Example.

-Inpu    Text File: <input path>/demo.txt                                            <- I am but a humble developer.
+Input    Text File: <input path>/demo.txt                                            <- I am but a humble developer.
 I wish to continue striving for success!.
 Success is important for developers.

 Temp    Text File: <temp path>/demo_2022-04-28_18-16-56.dat                         <-(i,1)\n(am,1)\n)(but,1)\n(a,1)\n(humble,1)\n(developer,1)\n(i,1)\n(wish,1)\n(to,1)\n(continue,1)\n(striving,1)\n(for,1)\n(success,1)\n(success,1)\n(is,1)\n(important,1)\n(for,1)\n(developers,1)\n